Networking Interview Questions

 In addition, it is generally utilized to furnish public access to directories, like software archives or any other type of downloadable materials.

-Q. 12: What is the meaning of Network?
+Q. 12: What is the meaning of network?

 A network is a collection of linked systems, devices, and other forms of gadgets that can nicely interact with one another to pool resources and spread information.

-Q. 13: What do you mean by a Subnet Mask?
+Q. 13: What do you mean by a subnet mask?

-A subnet mask can be defined as a quantity that showcases an IP address spectrum that can certainly be utilized inside a network connection.
+A subnet mask can be defined as a quantity that showcases an IP address spectrum that can certainly be utilized within a network connection.
 In addition, it can be employed to track down the network and host addresses in an IP address, permitting the network to be split into subnets.

-Q. 14: Give a brief description of the TCP/ IP Model.
+Q. 14: Give a brief description of the TCP/IP model.

 The TCP/IP paradigm is a tiered collection of standards for network communication that gives systems a common vocabulary with which to communicate.
 It serves as the Internet’s structural foundation and is currently the most extensively utilized network protocol.